BETA PRODUCT

 How will the AI solution address potential biases and discrimination?

-How will the AI solution address potential biases and discrimination?
 AI algorithms can inherit biases from their training data.
-Ensure the nonprofit has plans to mitigate and monitor for biases.
+Use this prompt to ensure the nonprofit has plans to mitigate and monitor for biases.

 How will the nonprofit protect the privacy and security of data?

-How will the nonprofit protect the privacy and security of data used in the AI solution?
 Data privacy and security are paramount when dealing with AI.
-The nonprofit executives must be able to understand and explain their data handling practices and security measures.
+Use this prompt to evaluate how well the nonprofit executives understand and explain their data handling practices and security measures.

 Is the downside bigger than the upside?